 - The sticking point: our muscles only grow when we challenge them, and some parts of the range of motion are more challenging than others.
 The most challenging part of the range of motion is called the sticking point.
 That’s where we tend to fail, and it’s also where we tend to stimulate the most muscle growth.
 For example, the sticking point of a squat is when our thighs are horizontal with the ground.
 If we squat to that point, we get most of the benefit of squatting, and so it’s considered a “complete” squat.
 If we squat higher than that, it’s considered a “partial squat,” and we miss out on some of the muscle growth.

 - The stretch at the bottom: the most important benefit of increasing our range of motion beyond the sticking point is that it allows us to get a loaded stretch on our muscles at the bottom of the lift.
 For example, if we squat even deeper, we’ll get an even better stretch on our quads, and we’ll stimulate even more muscle growth.
 This is probably why deep front squats and goblet squats stimulate just as much muscle growth as back squats, even though back squats are much heavier.
+This is also why seated hamstring curls, which put our hamstrings under a deeper stretch, build muscle faster than lying hamstring curls (study).

 The next question is, how much does this matter?
 Are we talking about a 5% difference in muscle growth?
 30%?
 50%?
 This is where things get really interesting.
 If we look at a meta-analysis of all the relevant studies, we see that challenging our muscles in a stretched position stimulates 260% as much muscle growth as challenging our muscles in a contracted position—nearly three times as much muscle growth: